morgade/grow-budget-advisor/README.md

 as the credit and debit transactions from external sources.
 As the user informs goals and budgeting itens, the application shows valuable information and tips.

-In order to keep our schedule safe and
+In order to keep our schedule safe we decide to mock most of the data, and simplify the architecture, making it monolithical but with a hint of a microservices architecture.

 ### Instructions